aspose-email/Aspose.Email-Documentation/en/python-net/developer-guide/working-with-imap-client/connecting-to-imap-server/_index.md

 client = ae.clients.imap.ImapClient("imap.domain.com", 993, "user@domain.com", "pwd")
 client.allowed_authentication = ae.clients.imap.ImapKnownAuthenticationType.CRAM_MD5
 ```
-## **How to Set Timeout for Mail Operations**

-The 'timeout' property of the [ImapClient](https://reference.aspose.com/email/python-net/aspose.email.clients.imap/imapclient/#imapclient-class) class prevents the client from waiting indefinitely for a response when communicating with the mail server and allows for handling potential connection delays, network issues, or latency.
-The timeout is calculated in milliseconds.
+## **Set Operation Timeout**

+Prevent the client from waiting indefinitely by setting a timeout (in milliseconds):

 The following code snippet shows how to set a timeout period of 60,000 milliseconds (60 seconds) for the client to wait for the server response:

 ```py
 import aspose.email as ae